Skogskyrkogården with the newly built Chapel of Resurrection to the right. Photo: C G Rosenberg, 1926.

 1925

-The Resurrection Chapel is inaugurated, designed by Sigurd Lewerentz.
+The Resurrection Chapel, designed by Sigurd Lewerentz, is inaugurated.

 1932

-The wall is completed after 10 years of hard work by the unemployed.
+The wall is completed after 10 years of construction, providing employment during difficult times.

 1930—1935

-The open landscape at the main entrance and Almhöjden are completed, designed by Sigurd Lewerentz.
+The open landscape at the main entrance and Almhöjden, designed by Sigurd Lewerentz, are completed.

 The Woodland Crematorium.
 Architect Gunnar Asplund shows the new crematorium to Crown Prince Gustaf Adolf, Prince Eugen, and councilor Yngve Larsson.
 Unknown photographer.